technicalagilecoach/SudokuSolver/SudokuSolverCore/Notes.md

 - handling (naked) triples is not implemented
 - handling hidden triples is not implemented
 - make a nicer equality check for BitArrays than AreEqual
+- try to benefit more from the C# Enumerable class

 ## Done
 - handling pairs for regions